+NEW TO VOD AND VIRTUAL THEATERS!
 Directed by Johannes Nyholm, Koko-di Koko-da is one of those movies with a ton of potential, but it’s ultimately mired down by repetition and a story that is less interested in being coherent and more concerned with being visually different for the sake of being different.

 Also, one of the character’s arcs makes them completely unlikable.
-The leads scream and make obnoxious noises when given the situation it’d be best to be as subtle as possible.
+The leads scream and make obnoxious noises when, given the situation, it’d be best to be as subtle as possible.
 If someone told me to keep it down and they had a terrified look on their face, I wouldn’t shout “What is it?
 What’s wrong?” a hundred times, I’d just kind of go along with it and assume because it’s dark and we’re in the woods, something is trying to kill us.

-This is a gorgeous film that has a dreamlike/nightmarish quality to it in most of the shots.
-There’s also shadow puppet animated bits that look unique and unlike anything I’ve seen before.
-I’d call Koko-di Koko-da a very stylish film with little story substance and scares that start becoming way too repetitive to truly be effective.

-The ending is unsatisfying and abrupt.
+However, Koko-di Koko-da is a gorgeous film with a dreamlike/nightmarish quality to most of its shots.
+There are also shadow puppet animated sequences that look unique and unlike anything I’ve seen before.
+I’d call Koko-di Koko-da a very stylish film with little substance and scares that become way too repetitive to be effective.
+To top it all off, the ending is unsatisfying and abrupt.

-I don’t think this is a film I can recommend to a normal audience, this is definitely for fans of trippy and vague films where you are forced into drawing your own conclusions.
-I feel like this could have worked better as a short, we’d see less of the terrifying trio and in this case, less is definitely better.
+I don’t think this is a film I can recommend to a normal audience, though it is definitely for fans of trippy and vague movies where you are forced into drawing your own conclusions.
+I feel like Koko-di Koko-da could have worked better as a short, as we’d see less of the terrifying trio, and in this case, less is definitely better.

 "…a gorgeous film with a dreamlike/nightmarish quality to most of its shots."